 Aim / Intent

-Our aim is to develop pupils who have a positive attitude to Mathematics and have the confidence to give things a go.
-We teach them the underlining principles so they can apply them to different contexts.
-We aim to build on their numeracy skills and develop their problem solving abilities, providing mathematical reasoning throughout.
+Our aim is to support pupils to develop a positive attitude towards Mathematics and have the confidence to try and learn from their mistakes.
+We teach them the underlying Mathematical principles of Number, Shape, Algebra and Statistics and provide them with opportunities to apply these ideas to different contexts.
+We aim to build on pupils’ numeracy skills and to develop their problem-solving abilities, encouraging them to provide mathematical reasoning throughout.
 We want to ensure that pupils have the tools they need to communicate their thoughts and ideas.
 We encourage them to use a variety of models and representations.
-The content delivered is taken from the national curriculum at key stage 3 and then directed by the exam syllabus at Key stage 4.
+The content delivered is taken from the national curriculum at Key Stage 3 and then directed by the examination syllabus at Key Stage 4.

 Mastery

-We have carefully planned a sequenced journey for all pupils, which connects the different areas within the curriculum.
-We have identified the new mathematics and the key points that all pupils need to understand and have designed lessons and resources to best support our pupils to grasp these concepts.
-In a typical lesson, the teacher leads back and forth interaction, including questioning, short tasks, explanation, demonstration, and discussion.
-Pupils are provided with concrete resources and carefully designed tasks to help develop their fluency and conceptual understanding where appropriate. "
+We have carefully planned a sequenced journey for all pupils, which allows pupils to see the connections between the different topics within the curriculum.
+At each stage of the journey, we have identified the new concepts and key points that all pupils need to understand and have designed lessons and resources to best support our pupils to grasp these concepts.
+In a typical lesson, the teacher facilitates learning through questioning, short tasks, explanation, demonstration, and discussion.
+Where appropriate, pupils are provided with concrete resources and carefully designed tasks to help develop their fluency and conceptual understanding.

 Extra-Curricular opportunities